Building a Platform for

 What This Means for Spiral

-For a new festival still its building credibility, every moment of confusion risked giving the perception of being disorganized, the opposite of what Spiral needed.
+For a new festival still building credibility, every moment of confusion risked giving the perception of being disorganized, the opposite of what Spiral needed.

 Industry Insight